Disembowelment (band): History

-Disembowelment formed in Melbourne in November 1989 from the demise of a two-piece grind band Bacteria, featuring Renato Gallina on guitar and vocals, and Paul Mazziotta on drums.
-With the help of Dean Ruprich from Melbourne death/grind band Necrotomy providing session bass guitar, the band released its first demo, "Mourning September" in September 1990.
-Disembowelment played a very slow form of doom – with occasional bursts of great speed – that relied equally on the atmospheric effects of droning guitars and constant riffing.
-The band was known for its atmospheric chanting, slow riffs and spiritual dark elements present in their symphonic, heavily distorted style.
+Disembowelment formed in Melbourne in November 1989 from the demise of two-piece grind band Bacteria, featuring Renato Gallina on guitar and vocals and drummer Paul Mazziotta.
+With Dean Ruprich from Melbourne death/grind band Necrotomy providing session bass guitar, the band released its first demo, Mourning September in September 1990.
+Disembowelment played a slow form of doom with occasional bursts of speed that relied on the atmospheric effects of droning guitars and constant riffing.
+The band was known for its atmospheric chanting, slow riffs and spiritual dark elements in their symphonic, distorted style.
 They are often credited with spawning the funeral doom movement that developed years later.

 In 1991, Jason Kells joined the band on lead guitar.
 The song "Extracted Nails" was recorded in April 1991 at Double Tea Studios for a compilation on the German label Mangled Beyond Recognition, released the following year.
 The compilation featured Therion, God Macabre, Rottrevore, Cadaver, Crematory, Pan.Thy.Monium, Cenotaph, and Hydr Hydr.
-On 3–4 August 1991, the band went back to Double Tea studios to record their second demo, "Deep Sensory Perception into Aural Fate".
-This recording marked a big step forward in the maturity of the songwriting, performance and overall production.
-The demo sparked the interest of Relapse Records, who signed them up and released the demo as the Dusk extended play in 1992.
-It was an edited version of the demo which omitted the linking piece of music between the two tracks.
+On 3–4 August 1991, the band went back to Double Tea studios to record their second demo, Deep Sensory Perception into Aural Fate.
+This recording was a step forward in songwriting, performance, and overall production.
+The demo drew the interest of Relapse Records, who signed them up and released the demo as the Dusk extended play in 1992.
+It was an edited version of the demo that omitted the linking piece of music between the two tracks.
 It included the first recorded version of "Cerulean Transience of all My Imagined Shores", a third track not featured on the earlier demo.

-At the end of 1991, Matthew Skarajew (ex-Sanctum, lead guitar) had joined the group on bass guitar and they recorded "Cerulean Transience of all My Imagined Shores" the following year.
-Initially as full time bass guitarist for his early sessions, later he added guitar work (acoustic and melodic).
-In 1993 Disembowelment released their debut studio album, Transcendence into the Peripheral, which featured a slowly executed drumming style, accompanied by death metal vocals, chants and passages of dark ambience.
+At the end of 1991, bassist Matthew Skarajew (ex-Sanctum, lead guitar) joined the group, and they recorded "Cerulean Transience of all My Imagined Shores" the following year.
+Initially a full-time bass guitarist for his early sessions, he later added guitar work (acoustic and melodic).
+In 1993, Disembowelment released their debut studio album, Transcendence into the Peripheral, which featured slow drumming, death metal vocals, and chants and passages of dark ambience.
 Disembowelment split up after the album's release.
-Prior to breaking up, they had mentioned the possibility of a one-off live show that "would be an event, a unique concert".
-However it never eventuated.
-At the time they had rehearsed and prepared five cover versions for a potential EP.
-"Slaughtered Remains" (cover of a Necrovore track) was a demo track which appeared in 2005 on a bonus disc of the limited release of Disembowelment compilation.
-This featured Mazziotta on drums, Skarajew on guitars and Gallina layered a new vocal track onto it 3 years later.
+Before breaking up, they had mentioned the possibility of a one-off live show that "would be an event, a unique concert".
+However, it never transpired.
+At the time, they had rehearsed and prepared five cover versions for a potential EP.
+"Slaughtered Remains" (a cover of a Necrovore track) was a demo track that appeared in 2005 on a bonus disc of the limited release of Disembowelment compilation.
+This featured Mazziotta on drums, Skarajew on guitars and Gallina layered a new vocal track onto it three years later.